DatologyAI Logo

 Compensation

-At DatologyAI, we are dedicated to rewarding talent with highly competitive salary and significant equity.
-The base salary for this position ranges from $180,000 to $300,000.
+At DatologyAI, we are dedicated to rewarding talent with competitive salary and meaningful equity.
+The salary for this position ranges from $180,000 to $300,000.

-• The candidate's starting pay will be determined based on job-related skills, experience, qualifications, and interview performance.
+• Starting pay is based on job-related skills, experience, qualifications, and interview performance.

-We offer a comprehensive benefits package to support our employees' well-being and professional growth:
+Our benefits are built to support your well-being and growth:

 • 100% covered health benefits (medical, vision, and dental).